Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Discussion and Conclusions

-Table~\ref{tab:fixed-effects-log-lambda} also suggests that the socio-demographic variables are not related with the car crashes occurrences.
-This is an unexpected finding, which may due to the overlay operations used to merge the census data with the street segments.
+Table~\ref{tab:fixed-effects-log-lambda} also suggests that the socio-demographic variables are not related to the car crash occurrences.
+This is an unexpected finding, which may be due to the overlay operations used to merge the census data with the street segments.
 In fact, the overlay creates a crude step-wise constant approximation of the socio-demographic data at the network lattice level (i.e. the same value is assigned to all segments in a given LSOA), implying that there might be abrupt changes among neighbouring segments.
-There exists a vast literature on the spatial misalignment problem for polygonal areas (see, e.g., \citet[Chapter~7]{banerjee2015hierarchical}), but, to the best of our knowledge, no-one extended these methods to the network framework.
-Model based approaches may provide a smoother approximation of the census covariates and a better understanding of their relationship with crashes counts.
-This aspect, despite deserving further investigations, is beyond the scope of this paper since we focused on the estimation of the relationship between car crashes and traffic counts.
+There exists a vast literature on the spatial misalignment problem for polygonal areas (see, e.g., \textcite[Chapter~7]{banerjee2015hierarchical}), but, to the best of our knowledge, no one extended these methods to the network framework.
+Model-based approaches may provide a smoother approximation of the census covariates and a better understanding of their relationship with crashes counts.
+This aspect, despite deserving further investigation, is beyond the scope of this paper since we only focus on the estimation of the relationship between car crashes and traffic counts.
+Moreover, we also acknowledge that some (or all) of the socio-demographic covariates included into the regression model may suffer from measurement error as well, which would require to be appropriately treated.
+However, as already mentioned, the main goal of our manuscript is to evaluate the impact of traffic flows on accident frequencies at the network level considering measurements from mobile devices.
+The proper estimation of a multivariate spatial ME model represents an extremely challenging problem, which is beyond the scope of the present paper and left for future research.

-Finally, we tested the predictive accuracy and the robustness of our modelling strategy exploring different hyperprior distributions for the key parameters of the ME model.
-We found that our results are quite robust to variations in the prior assigned to $\tau_u$ and $\tau_\varepsilon$ and slightly more sensitive on our assumptions regarding the strength of the relationship between traffic volumes and crashes counts.
+Finally, as reported in Section~\ref{sec:results}, we explored the temporal stability of our results under different time configurations as the one adopted for defining the response variable and the covariates in \textit{Extension II}.
+In particular, we tested three alternative scenarios that can be characterised as follows: cases A) and B) consider a response variable that aggregates at the street segment level the car crashes that occurred over the last three and five years, respectively; case C) replaces the socio-economic variables with the same covariates pertaining to the 2021 UK Census.
+Tables~\ref{tab:fixed-effects-validation} and~\ref{tab:random-effects-validation} clearly show that, in almost all situations, the posterior estimates of all elements included in the hierarchical model remain stable under different temporal aggregations.